transdigiware/blockchain/howto/ibp-console.md

 The {{site.data.keyword.blockchainfull}} Platform for {{site.data.keyword.cloud_notm}} is the next generation of {{site.data.keyword.blockchainfull_notm}} Platform offerings, which gives you total control over your deployments, certificates, and private keys.
 It includes the new {{site.data.keyword.blockchainfull_notm}} Platform console, a user interface that can simplify and accelerate the process of deploying components into a Kubernetes cluster on {{site.data.keyword.cloud_notm}} managed and controlled by you.
 For more information about deploying an Kubernetes cluster on {{site.data.keyword.cloud_notm}}, see [Kubernetes](/docs/blockchain/reference?topic=blockchain-k8s-overview).
 {:shortdesc}

-{{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} is based on Hyperledger Fabric v1.4.7 and v2.x and is {{site.data.keyword.IBM_notm}}'s commercial distribution of Hyperledger Fabric.
 A key benefit of the platform is that {{site.data.keyword.IBM_notm}} tests the open source code for security vulnerabilities daily and provides 24x7x365 support with SLAs appropriate for production environments.

 If you are interested in learning more about how to use {{site.data.keyword.blockchainfull_notm}} Platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or any Kubernetes v1.15 - v1.18 container platform on x86_64 hardware, see [Getting started with IBM Blockchain Platform 2.5](/docs/blockchain-sw-25?topic=blockchain-sw-25-get-started-console-ocp).